linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 In Case 1, the manager had the use of the \(5 million to invest for the entire evaluation period.
 By contrast, in the second case, the manager loses the opportunity to invest the funds until the end of the evaluation period.
 Consequently, the timing of the distribution will affect the return, but this is not considered in the portfolio period return calculation.

 The third assumption is that there is no cash paid into the portfolio by the client.
-For example, suppose that sometime during the evaluation period the plan sponsor gives an additional  $8 million to the manager to invest.
-Consequently, the market value of the portfolio at the end of the evaluation period,$ 112 million in our example, would reflect the contribution of $8 million.
+For example, suppose that sometime during the evaluation period the plan sponsor gives an additional  \$8 million to the manager to invest.
+Consequently, the market value of the portfolio at the end of the evaluation period,\$ 112 million in our example, would reflect the contribution of \$8 million.
 The portfolio period return calculation does not reflect that the ending market value of the portfolio is affected by the cash paid in by the sponsor.
 Moreover, the timing of this cash inflow will affect the calculated return.

 Thus, while the portfolio period return calculation can be determined for an evaluation period of any length of time such as 1 day, 1 month, or 5 years, from a